readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 [^3]: Wikipedia Entry on "Economics", [https://en.wikipedia.org/wiki/Economics](https://en.wikipedia.org/wiki/Economics),
     last accessed: June 2014.

-[^4]: Correction of the translation: “first of all” → “at first”
+[^4]: Fowkes has "first of all" here, but "at first" is the correct translation
+    (cf. Hans Ehrbar's translation).

 [^5]: “To begin with, a commodity, in the language of the English economists, is
     ‘any thing necessary, useful or pleasant in life,’ an object of human wants”